 Narrative Change SHIFT with P.S.
 Blossom The US has a complex history with race, reproduction, and class, which leads to negative health outcomes for women and other birthing people of color.
 Dominant public narratives surrounding these health outcomes do not always reflect the perspectives, voices, or lived experiences of women and other birthing people of color.
 The P.S.
 Blossom podcast explores issues at the intersections of reproductive justice and capital with a specific focus on the autonomy of women and other birthing people of color.
 SHIFT with P.S.
 Blossom is a guide that accompanies each topic covered in the P.S.
 Blossom podcast.
 It provides a reproductive justice approach to controversial conversations.
-We encourage readers to actively participate in SHIFTing the Narrative by sharing personal stories and lived experiences in their communities.
-Postpartum Period The postpartum period, also known as the puerperium and the "fourth trimester," refers to the period immediately after birth up to one year after birth.
+We encourage readers to actively participate in SHIFTing the Narrative by sharing personal stories and lived experiences in their communities. ΗΕ ΤΟΡ Postpartum Period The postpartum period, also known as the puerperium and the "fourth trimester," refers to the period immediately after birth up to one year after birth.
 More than half of all pregnancy related deaths occur during the postpartum time period, and therefore require attention to the needs of the birthing parent.
 It's important to be sensitive to different cultural practices and medical needs related to childbirth, which may involve eating particular foods, limiting strenuous activities, and ensuring the birthing parent has the support they need to care for their new infant is key.
-Postpartum Justice as defined by MPI "is free from sexism, racism and a health care system that is based on profit.
+Postpartum Justice as defined by MPL "is free from sexism, racism and a health care system that is based on profit.
 Postpartum Justice recognizes society's collective responsibility for all birthing people and parents.
 It distills the postpartum wisdom of the past and transforms it to serve the future."
-Health equity is everywhere.
-It's not confined to a clinical space, it's not confined to the hospital or the office, or to healthcare, big healthcare agencies.
-Everything that we -Dr. Mary E. Flemin NARRATIVES AROUND THE POSTPARTUM PERIOD Sometimes it is difficult to identify harmful dominant narratives, since they are deeply rooted in our culture.
+NARRATIVES AROUND THE POSTPARTUM PERIOD Sometimes it is difficult to identify harmful dominant narratives, since they are deeply rooted in our culture.
 By identifying harmful dominant narratives, we can positively SHIFT social structures and behaviors.
-Here are some examples of harmful dominant narratives around the postpartum period: - "You should be able to return to work pretty quickly.
-You have already had the baby, right?" - "Enjoy your vacation!
-It must be nice to get vacation time after having a child!" - "Why do you need time off?
-You didn't have the baby." - "Why are you sad?
-You had your baby, and they're healthy.
-It's weird that you feel sad.
-Don't you feel guilty?
-Some people can't even have children.
+Here are some examples of harmful dominant narratives around the postpartum period: - already had the baby, right?" - having a child!" - "Why do you need time off?
+You didn't have the baby." - can't even have children.
 Be more grateful."
-Here are examples of healthier intersectional counter narratives that can help SHIFT harmful dominant narratives: - "It takes a village to care for the mother and the baby they both are the priority." - "It's okay to feel both grateful and tired, loved and angry, distant and happy, messy and beautiful simultaneously after giving birth.
-All of it's allowed." - "The 4th trimester is just as crucial as pregnancy and childbirth."
-HETOPIC
+Here are examples of healthier intersectional counter narratives that can help SHIFT harmful dominant narratives: - are the priority. - All of it's allowed.